async-library/react-async/README.md

-# react-async
+# <Async>

 React component for declarative promise resolution and data fetching.
-Uses render props for full flexibility or Context for convenience.
-Makes no assumptions about the shape of your data, the type of request or how you deal with loading states and errors.
+Uses render props for full flexibility or React context for convenience.
+Makes it easy to handle loading and error states, without assumptions about the shape of your data or the type of request.
 Supports optimistic updates.

 ## Install